scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ![docs-branch-named](/docs/docs-images/docs-branch-named.png)

-When you're creating your own branch, please substitute whatever you want where henry-blog-takeover in this lesson (unless you're Henry—if you are, then *woof*!).
+When you're creating your own branch, please substitute your chosen branch name where henry-blog-takeover in this lesson (unless you're Henry—if you are, then *woof*!).
 It doesn't matter too much what you name your branch, as long as you can recognize the branch name when you see it.

 Now that we've created our branch, we need to switch to working there.